HannahCarl/Election-Software-Design-Implementation-Project/README.md

 3) Log out, and UI will have Registration Login

+** If newly registered, restart the application to allow the voterlist to update and then the user will be able to login as a confirmed voter and vote.
+We did this to prevent a voter from registering on the same day as the day they would vote, which is the rule for South Carolina.

 # To change from registration to voting

 1) Log in as admin via admin button in bottom corner